FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 <LanguageSpecific to="graphql">

-To access the information about the hierarchical placement of an entity, use either `parentPrimaryKey` or `parents` field (or both).
+To access the information about the hierarchical placement of an entity, use either the `parentPrimaryKey` or the `parents` field (or both).

-The `parentPrimaryKey` field returns only primary key of the direct parent of the entity.
+The `parentPrimaryKey` field returns only the primary key of the direct parent of the entity.
 If the entity has no parent (i.e. it's a root entity), the field returns `null`.

-The `parents` fields allows you to access the full chain of parent entities up to the root of a hierarchy tree.
+The `parents` fields allows you to access the entire chain of parent entities up to the root of a hierarchy tree.
 Inside you can use standard entity fields besides the `parents` field for the fetched parent entities.
-If no additional arguments are specified the list will contain a full chain of parent entities up to the root of a hierarchy tree.
+If no additional arguments are specified the list will contain a entire chain of parent entities up to the root of a hierarchy tree.
 You can limit the size of the chain by using a `stopAt` argument - for example, if you're only interested in a direct parent of each entity returned, you can use a `stopAt: { distance: 1 }` argument.
 The arguments takes special require constraints to specify on which node to stop the hierarchy traversal.